WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 - there is a notion of **health check grace period**.
 This is the **time** it takes to **spin up new instance**.
 This time of course is dependant on **bootstrap script** and **how much application code is in the AMI**.

 * **individual instances can be protected from scale events**.
 This is useful when you have a master node that cannot be terminated.

+##### Default termination policy

+There are number of factors that are taken into consideration while picking which instance to terminate.

+- **look at the type of the instance if the allocation strategy is specified**

+* if instance uses **old launch template** terminate that instance. **that launch template has to be the oldest. if there are more instances with the same old launch templates, skip this step**

+- terminate based on **how close an instance is to next billing hour**.
+Again **if there are multiple of such instances, skip this step**.

+* pick **random instance**

+Regardless of these steps, default termination policy will try to terminate instances **in the AZ that has the most amount of instances**.

 #### Security Groups